getgauge/docs.gauge.org/using.rst

 Parse error in a spec file:
 """"""""""""""""""""""""""""""

-This occurs if the spec file doesn't follow the expected `specifications <../../gauge_terminologies/specifications.md>`__ syntax or parameters could not be resolved.
+This occurs if the spec file doesn't follow the expected :ref:`specifications <spec_syntax>` syntax or parameters could not be resolved.

 **Example**